docinfosci/canvasxpress-python/README.md

 ### Recent Enhancements

+#### 2021 June 11: afterRender support
+CanvasXpress objects accept the `afterRender` property, which defines a list of functions and parameters for each function.
+This list is executed once the canvas element has been updated by the creation Javascript.
+CanvasXpress for Python now supports this with the addition of the `after_render` property.

 #### 2021 June 11: Jupyter rendering supports bundled charts
 CanvasXpress supports data broadcasting, which permits charts on the same Web page with the same data references to synchronize data selections and refreshes